adamlazz/rsink/README.md

 # rsink

-A backup utility for external volumes that uses `rsync`.
+A backup utility for external volumes using `rsync`.

 Refer to the ["To Do" wiki page] [1] for ideas on how you can help contribute to rsink.
 Also, read the ["Testing" wiki page] [2] on how to test rsink without using your personal backup data.